-Her preferred mediums are photography, mixed media, and assemblage.
+Her preferred mediums are photography alternative photographic processes, and mixed media.
 In her personal research she is interested in the accessibility and malleability of the photographic medium.
-In her studio she works with a number of different materials and processes to create autobiographical images, with an interest in our natural human disposition of storytelling.
+In her studio she works with a number of different materials and processes to create autobiographical images with an interest in our natural human disposition of storytelling.
 She believes in art and its ability to open an individual's world up to new experiences and conclusions.

 Her inspirations include found objects, lucid dreams, literature, and giant squids.